 Kerberos and NTLM

-If you plan to migrate Windows-based workloads to GCP, some of these applications might rely on Integrated Windows Authentication (IWA) instead of using standard protocols.
+If you plan to migrate Windows-based workloads to Google Cloud, some of these applications might rely on Integrated Windows Authentication (IWA) instead of using standard protocols.
 IWA is a common choice for ASP.NET-based applications running on Microsoft IIS.
 IWA is popular because it allows a seamless single sign-on experience for users who have logged in to their Windows workstation using domain credentials.

 One consequence of relying on NTLM and Kerberos is that an application using IWA cannot use Google as IdP.
 However, you might still be able to refactor the application to use OIDC.
 OIDC doesn't require the user's workstation or the server to be domain-joined.
 So refactoring might simplify deployment and help you pursue alternative deployment options.

-- If you federate GCP with Active Directory and AD FS, any authentication methods configured in AD FS apply.
+- If you federate Google Cloud with Active Directory and AD FS, any authentication methods configured in AD FS apply.
 If you configure AD FS to allow IWA, users who have logged in to their Windows workstation using domain credentials can be authenticated seamlessly to any application that uses Google as IdP.

 The following diagram shows a simplified example of how you can use Cloud Identity, AD FS, and IWA to implement seamless single-sign on for a web application: